 This tutorial will show you how to shorten a zipper.
-I have a drawer full of zippers but sometimes no matter how many I have in my stash there is never the right size for the project.
+I have a drawer full of zippers, but sometimes, no matter how many I have in my stash, there is never the right size for the project.
 So what do you do?
-Rush out to the shops and waste valuable sewing time or just shorten one you have?
-Learn how to shorten a zipper of course!
+Rush out to the shops and waste valuable sewing time or just shorten the one you have?
+Learn how to shorten a zipper, of course!

-When bag making, learning how to shorten a zipper also has the added bonus of giving you a neat finish at the end and maximizes the opening of your bag.
+When bag making, learning how to shorten a zipper also has the added bonus of giving you a neat finish at the end and maximizing the opening of your bag.
 You can also use these techniques with zipper tape sold by the yard.